ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

 ```

 **17. Type Coercion**
-Type coercion is JavaScript automatically converting types, like changing a string `"5"` into a number `5`.
+Type coercion is when JavaScript automatically converts a value from one type to another, like turning a string `"5"` into a number `5` when needed.

 Example:
 ```javascript